-The Parable of the Unjust Steward has bothered Bible students for many years.
+The Parable of the Unjust Steward has bothered Bible students.
 Is Christ saying that Christians are foolish?
-Are we make friends with greedy people?
-Are we doomed to fail?
-This Bible Study answers these frequent questions.
+Are we to make friends with greedy people?

 A steward is responsible for the supervision or managing of something entrusted into his care by a superior.
 As God's stewards, have been entrusted with much.

 John Ritenbaugh insists that true riches consist of what we are (or what we become) rather than what we have.
 True riches consist of those things that can be carried through the grave and into the Kingdom of God.
 The circumstances of our lives (totally det. . .

 John Ritenbaugh, using Paul's metaphor of the human body as the temple of God's Spirit (II Corinthians 6:16) insists that stewardship of our bodies or keeping ourselves healthy is (like the Levitical maintenance of the literal tabernacle) an aspect of holi. . .

 Martin Collins, distinguishing between prosperity and wealth, asserts that prosperity is success that comes to those who have been active in achieving it and/or by divine grace, usually as a result of effort.
 Along with material wealth are offspring, and s. . .